-Note: Remember to always disclose your affiliate links.
+Note: Remember always to disclose your affiliate links.
 It’s the law.
 Some programs like Amazon Associates have very specific wording you need to use, so look it up first.

 Here are some tips for improving your advanced affiliate marketing strategy, whether you’re just starting out or are ready to get advanced.

 Read More: 6 Best Ad Networks for Small Publishers